cisco-gve/epnm_alarm_report/README.md

  - ./web_start.sh
 This will run the web server and content can be accessed by navigating to 127.0.0.1:5002/web/ in your browser.

-Log in with username: admin and password: cisco
+Log in with username: admin and password: cisco123

 **Known Issues**